Last updated: June 16, 2026

 New residents generally must register within 30 days of establishing residency.
 A paper temp from an Arizona dealer or a Georgia drive-out tag does not pause Texas law.

 People often ask if police will ticket out-of-state plates in month two.
-Risk rises once your Texas address is obvious (apartment garage, employer parking).
+Risk rises once your Texas address is obvious — apartment garage, employer parking, utility bills.
 Fix registration instead of betting on warnings.
+Troopers and municipal officers can cite failure to register independent of whether you “just moved.”

 County-issued temporary options